Targeted Sub-threshold Search for Strongly-lensed Gravitational-wave Events: Abstract

 \section{Abstract}

-Strong gravitational lensing of gravitational waves can produce duplicate signals that are separated in time with different amplitudes.
-We consider the case in which strong lensing produces identifiable gravitational-wave events together with weaker sub-threshold signals that are hidden in the noise background.
-We present a search method for the sub-threshold signals using reduced template banks targeting specific confirmed gravitational-wave events.
-We apply the method to an event from Advanced LIGO's first observing run O1, GW150914.
-We show that the method is effective in reducing the noise background and hence raising the significance of (near-) sub-threshold triggers.
-In the case of GW150914, we are able to improve the sensitive distance by $2.0\% - 14.8\%$.
-Finally, we present a list of possible lensed candidates for O1/O2 events with significant sky location overlap with the original events.
+Strong gravitational lensing of gravitational waves can produce duplicate signals separated in time with different amplitudes.
+We consider the case in which strong lensing produces superthreshold gravitational-wave events and weaker subthreshold signals buried in the noise background.
+We present the GstLAL-based TargetEd Subthreshold Lensing seArch search method for the subthreshold signals using reduced template banks targeting specific confirmed gravitational-wave events.
+We perform a simulation campaign to assess the performance of the proposed search method.
+We show that it can effectively uprank potential subthreshold lensed counterparts to the target gravitational-wave event.
+We also compare its performance to other alternative solutions to the posed problem and demonstrate that our proposed method outperforms the other solutions.
+The method described in this paper has already been deployed in the recent LVK Collaboration-wide search for lensing signatures of gravitational waves in the first half of LIGO/Virgo third observing run O3a [R. Abbott et al. (LIGO Scientific, Virgo Collaborations), \href{https://doi.org/10.3847/1538-4357/ac23db}{Astrophys.
+J. 923, 14 (2021)}.].